Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Several Fortune 500 companies call Massachusetts home.
 The list includes General Electric, Liberty Mutual Insurance, TJX and Raytheon.
 According to the Boston Business Journal, the largest non-government employers in Massachusetts are Partners HealthCare, University of Massachusetts, Stop & Shop, Harvard University and Steward Health Care.

 While incomes may be high in Massachusetts, the playing field may be leveled when you take into account the state’s income tax rates.
-As a wage-earning resident of the state, expect to pay 5% in earned income as well as unearned income (interest, dividends and capital gains).
+As a wage-earning resident of the state, expect to pay 5% to 9% in earned income as well as unearned income (interest, dividends and capital gains).
 Some capital gains are taxed at 12%.
 There are no tax brackets, as there are in some states; everyone is taxed at the same percentage.
 However, there are personal exemptions that taxpayers can claim for a lower tax bill.
 Sales tax is another flat rate in the state, at 6.25% regardless of what city or town you’re in.

 Looking for more solid numbers?
 You can try the Massachusetts income calculator to help get a clear idea on what you’ll owe the state.
 Another useful planning tool is comparing your current cost of living to your projected future home.